andyrofl/andyrofl/README.md

 required tables for public database (root sql) are blog, blogcache, games, portfolio, and resources. required table for private database (admin sql) is users

+directory
+===
+/pages/ contains pages
+/cdn/ contains images, scripts, styles, and other static content.
+Storing these in a different directory makes it easier to serve them from another domain or subdomain.
+/admin/ contains the admin pages and is a separate directory for the same reason as /cdn/ /tempate/ contains headers, footers, and other content that is used in multiple pages